Citizen Development: Giving Power to the People to Boost Process Automation

 Review processes with production support teams so that once automations are in production, proper support can be provided.

 Citizen development is an opportunity to create business value by putting the power of automation in the hands of those who best know the processes they use.
-Recognizing the value that employees can bring and empowering them to help dictate how they do their work improves their productivity, keeps them engaged in the business, increases their confidence in RPA and spurs them to promote the program to others in the organization.
+With the right mix of human and digital intelligence, employees can direct their time toward work that drives business results.
+Recognizing the value employees can bring and empowering them to help dictate how they do their work improves their productivity, keeps them engaged in the business and increases their confidence in RPA and other intelligent process automation solutions.
+Engagement spurs them to promote the integration of intelligent automation solutions into their own and other’s work across the organization.

-While still an evolving capability, citizen development is part of the next evolution of RPA, and we’re seeing a high demand from potential citizen developers.
-As more companies adopt the concept, those that actively educate potential citizen developers about the benefits and capabilities of low-code and no-code applications will differentiate themselves as innovators, driving efficiency and enabling them to attract and retain valuable talent.
+While still an evolving capability, citizen development is part of the next evolution of Intelligent Automation, and we’re seeing a high demand from potential citizen developers.
+As more companies adopt the concept and put the power of automation in the hands of people, those that actively educate potential citizen developers about the benefits and capabilities of low-code and no-code applications will differentiate themselves as innovators, driving efficiency and enabling them to attract and retain valuable talent.